thorrak/thorrak_hardware/ESP8266 BrewPi Boards/D1 - LCD TH Screws.md

 Build Notes
 -----------

-This board is intended to be used with an additional "sensor breakout" PCB to which the DS18b20 temperature sensors will need to be connected.
+This board is intended to be used with an additional ["sensor breakout PCB"](../BrewPi%20Sensor%20Boards/README.md) to which the DS18b20 temperature sensors will need to be connected.

 This board allows for selectable voltage to the DS18b20 temperature sensors via the "ONEWIRE_VSEL" header.
 In order for the temperature sensors to work, you will need to power them.
 Create a solder bridge between the center "OW" pad of this header and *either* the 5v or 3v3 pads to select the correct voltage and power the temperatre sensors.
 Generally 5v is the best choice but there are some sensors that require 3v3 to work.